codefresh-io/docs.codefresh.io/_docs/kb/articles/support-ticket-examples.md

 #### Details

-Describe the feature requests you have.
+Describe the feature request you have.

 #### Current Workflow

-What are your current process / work arounds in place as this feature not implemented.
+What is the current process / work around you have in place due to this feature not being implemented yet.

 #### Impact

-Describe the impact this feature request will have when completed.
+Describe why this feature is needed and the impact this feature request will have when completed.

 ---